nicolaswith/parallelgdb/README.md

 	OMPI_COMM_WORLD_RANK
 	PMI_RANK

-If neither of those is set (not using OpenMPI/MPICH/slurm) the Parallel GDB specific environment variable:

-	PGDB_RANK

-is read.
-If desired, this one can be set by the user.

-Furthermore there are two command line arguments which also can be used to set the rank.
+If neither of those is set (NOT using OpenMPI/MPICH/slurm as launcher) there are two command line arguments which can be used to set the rank.
 First is

+	-e <name>

+which adds an additional environment variable name which is tried to be read before the others.

+Second is

 	-r <rank>

 which directly sets this processes rank.

-Second is

-	-e <name>

-which adds an additional environment variable name which is tried to read before the others.
+This must be set for every rank individually, so the launch command should probably start a shell script/etc.